 Omega Mu Years

-Lieutenant was then sent overseas, and he was severely wounded by a bomb in Xaffevillers, France, which required him to wear a steel harness for the remainder of his life.
+Paul F. Slocum was severely wounded during a bombing run near Xaffevillers, France, which required him to wear a steel harness for the remainder of his life.

 Xaffevillers, France, above and below.